gomezan/ES-gestureRecogniton/README.md

 # ES-gestureRecogniton
-This project ia an embedded implementation for a sEMG gesture recognition made on Arduino IDE.
+This project ia an embedded implementation for a sEMG gesture recognition.